ianrenton/planesailing-server/README.md

 5. Save `application.conf` and run the application, e.g. `chmod +x run.sh`, `./run.sh`
 6. Hopefully you should see log messages indicating that it has started up and loaded data!
 Every 10 seconds it will print out a summary of what's in its track table.

+### Troubleshooting: "Address already in use" on Windows

+If you're running Plane/Sailing Server on Windows, you may see an "Address already in use" error, and the software will fail to start.
+This is due to the choice of default port for the webserver, 8090, and its [interaction with a Windows 10/11 feature called WinNAT](https://blog.deanosim.net/windows-10-winnat-and-why-your-programs-cant-listen-on-certain-ports/).
+While there is a workaround for this involving stopping/starting WinNAT, it's probably easier just to pick a different port for Plane/Sailing Server's web interface to run on.
+You can change it in `application.conf`.

 ### A Note on Choosing Aircraft Data Protocols

 A number of aircraft data formats are supported&mdash;for the gory details see the [Tracking Packet Format FAQ](https://ianrenton.com/hardware/planesailing/tracking-packet-format-faq/#what-are-the-common-formats-of-mode-s-data).
 The preferred format is BEAST Binary format, which Dump1090 produces as an output.
 This contains the raw Mode-A, Mode-C, Mode-S, ADS-B and Comm-B bytes with some encapsulation.
 Plane/Sailing can use the same format for receiving live data from the radio via Dump1090 as it can receiving MLAT data from PiAware.